JayanWarden/e621Syncer/README.md

 Download e621Syncer.sql and import the script into your favourite database tool.
 I use MariaDB during development.

 Clone this project and supply all dependencies, run it in your favourite IDE.
-Or simply download a release and run it that way.
+Or simply download a release and run it that way. -> https://github.com/JayanWarden/e621Syncer/releases

-## TODO

-- Videos don't play back yet.
-Possible VLC integration?